shotastage/webPiano/README.md

 Web Piano for submission of IT class
 ------------------------------------

 This program is made for a submission of IT class at Keio University.
+Visit [here](https://web.sfc.keio.ac.jp/~t16440ss/) to show this page.

 ## Introduction
 This program is Piano player that is made using Web-based technologies.